Civil Penalty for Illegal Employment

 - a No Action Notice.

-What is the impact of a Civil Penalty Notice?
+What is the impact of a Civil Penalty?

 An employer and its employees could both face a number of significant consequences if issued with a Civil Penalty Notice.
-For example, as well as being liable for a large civil penalty an employer found to be in breach of their duty to prevent illegal working could also face criminal liability under section 21 of the Immigration, Asylum and Nationality Act 2006 and any directors of the company could face disqualification.
+For example, as well as being liable for a large civil penalty, an employer who knew, or had reasonable cause to believe, that the employee did not have permission to work can face criminal sanctions under section 21 of the Immigration, Asylum and Nationality Act 2006.
+Company directors can be disqualified.

-Employers who are also licenced sponsors should also be aware of the fact that the Home Office may revoke a sponsor licence and impose a 12 month cooling off period if they are found to be employing an individual illegally.
+Those organisations that hold a sponsor licence should also be aware that the Home Office may revoke a sponsor licence and impose a 12 month cooling off period on a new application if they have encountered breaches of illegal working legislation.
 This means that the employer would no longer be able to sponsor any non-EEA nationals and would have to wait at least 12 months before they could reapply for a sponsor licence.

-In order to object to a civil penalty an employer will need to complete an objection form and file this with the Home Office within 28 days of receiving the Civil Penalty Notice.
-An objection can only be made on certain grounds and additional supporting evidence should be submitted alongside the form.
+In order to object to a civil penalty, the employer will need to complete an Objection Form and file this with the Home Office within 28 days of receiving the Civil Penalty Notice.
+An Objection can only be made on certain grounds and additional supporting evidence should be submitted alongside the form.

-In response to a civil penalty objection an employer may go on to receive:
+In response to a civil penalty objection an employer may receive:

 - a Warning Notice;